getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 ## Saved Queries

 Query cards with a user avatar indicate saved queries.
-The user who creates a saved query will automatically have their avatar attached to the query card.
-These are viewable by anyone in your organization.
-In other words, saved queries **are not** scoped to the user's account.
+The user who created a saved query will have their avatar display on the query card.
+Saved Queries are viewable by anyone in your organization, and **are not** scoped to the user's account.

 **Build a New Query**